Meziano/ms-tutorial-002/readme.md

 <pre><code>Employees : {departmentId=2, name=Jean Bastic, address=35 avenue Foch, 75116 Paris, age=51, position=agent, id=4}.
 dept: {"name":"IT","description":"Departement informatique.","id":2}.
 </code></pre>
 <p>Now that we have the <em>employees</em> in JSON form we have to find a way to add them to the <em>dept</em> object before rutuning it .
-To this end we need an ObjectMapper.
+To this end we need an <a href="https://static.javadoc.io/com.fasterxml.jackson.core/jackson-databind/2.9.7/com/fasterxml/jackson/databind/ObjectMapper.html">ObjectMapper</a>.
 We can autowire it like so:</p>
 <pre><code>@RestController
 public class DepartmentController {
   @Autowired